Biography

 Artist Statement

-I am an interdisciplinary artist with a strong interest in various mediums, including oil painting, ceramics, and cardboard box sculpture.
+I am an interdisciplinary artist with a strong interest in various media, including oil painting, ceramics, and cardboard box sculpture.
 I explore different materials because each has unique characteristics, and the challenge of mastering them motivates me to work every day.

 I particularly enjoy creating sculptures with cardboard boxes.
 The medium allows me to form oversized shapes and effectively convey the message behind each piece.
 Through my art, I want people to hear my voice, understand my message, and learn from my experiences—especially the lessons I’ve learned from the past and Buddha.